“It is very hot here Madam. Everything is hot here: man is hot; sand is hot; everybody’s hot!”

 If you play with fire…

-One evening I was sitting in my favourite spot and some locals came down with some not too shabby fireworks!
+One evening I sat in my favourite spot and some locals came with some not too shabby fireworks!
 For me?
 They shouldn’t have!

-Mercifully it was short-lived and we were able to get back to the business of chilling out with no one losing an eye…
+Mercifully it was short-lived and we got back to the business of chilling out with no one losing an eye…

 Before going to Goa I have to say I had some preconceived, uneducated views on what it would be like.
 And much like Bali, if my friends weren’t getting married there, it is unlikely I would have prioritised it as a destination.